shakilmith/documentaion/spring-boot/codeinjar/spring-boot-crud-application/mysql/index.md

 ![alt text](/h2/image2.png)

-Note: Click on pretty-print checkbox and see the formatted json data.
+**Note**: Click on pretty-print checkbox and see the formatted json data.

-As we have used h2 in-memory database, now you can also check out customer data has been saved in h2 in-memory database or not.
-So, visit [text](http://localhost:8080/h2-console) > click connect > click customer > click run button (or run this command: SELECT * FROM CUSTOMER)
+You can also see the customer table in your mysql database.

 ![alt text](/h2/image3.png)

 ## Get Entity Record By It's ID